-If your claim doesn’t show up in our computerized “system”, it doesn’t exist and we don’t have to pa
+If your claim doesn’t show up in our “system”, it doesn’t exist and we don’t have to pay it.

 Robin H. [Confidentiality provision of a settlement agreement prohibits disclosure of identity of parties].

 This case involved the claim of a “Member” of a hospital service plans.
 The hospital was an “in-network” contract provider.
 Accordingly, the dispute was to be resolved by arbitration in accordance with the American Arbitration Association Commercial Rules.

 The claim arose shortly after the effective date of the provider contract.
 There was absolutely no dispute that hospital provided quality treatment for Robin H., as was required by the provider contract.
 Nor is there any dispute as to the accuracy, substance or merit of the claim.
 The insurers contended that it was excused from any obligation to pay for any of the treatment services performed because it said that the hospital had to “prove” not only that it submitted a bill, but that the insurer received the bill within 120 days of service.
 And not just any “proof” would do.
 It had to be “proof” that was subjectively satisfactory to the insurer, according to its own internally-created “timely filing guidelines”.